top of page

 The need to feed nearly 2 billion more people by 2050 is a real problem, and on its own this is obviously a big deal.
 But stating it so simply implies that population grows at the same rate everywhere across the globe.
 The fact is that almost all the projected 20 percent net world population increase over the next quarter century will take place in the developing nations of the Global South.

-This is important because these countries also happen to be home to around 500 smallholder family farmers, each with less than 5 acres, who already produce over 30 percent of the world’s food and up to 80 percent in some parts of Asia and sub-Saharan Africa.
+This is important because these countries also happen to be home to around 500 million smallholder family farmers, each with less than 5 acres, who already produce over 30 percent of the world’s food and up to 80 percent in some parts of Asia and sub-Saharan Africa.
 By choosing to completely ignore smallholders, Grunwald is discounting the estimated 2.5 billion people who live and work on these farms and represent a third of humanity.

 Discounting smallholders has profound implications.
 Factory farms are largely a phenomenon of the Global North, and the notion that they should be tapped to feed the increasing populations in the developing and emerging economies in Africa, Asia, Latin America and Oceana represents a deep dive into paternalistic neo-colonialism, not to mention the implications for national food sovereignty in an era when global supply chain disruptions are becoming the norm.